ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

 4. If ACF changes were made -- From the admin, go to Custom Fields and sync custom fields.
 Unfortunately, at this time, ACF block fields do not auto sync.
 For each one, select the appropriate block from *Local JSON* drop down then go to Custom Fields > Tools and use "Import Field Groups" to upload them individually.

 ## Settings
-See main [README.md](https://github.com/ATTCKDigital/flexlayout) for detailed information on WordPress admin, config and plugin settings.
+See main [README.md](https://github.com/ATTCKDigital/FLEX) for detailed information on WordPress admin, config and plugin settings.

 Created 12/3/2018 by okadots for ATTCK
-Updated 5/24/2019 by okadots for ATTCK
+Updated 12/18/2019 by dennisplucinik for ATTCK